JAWS Alert Manager (JAM)

 For users of BX, this makes available the XML representation of the events thus far collected for inspection with that tool:

-Type Command Ctrl+C to put the XML on the clipboard, then in the BX XML Navigation map, type Ctrl+V to jump to the XML structure from
+Type Command Ctrl+C to put the XML on the clipboard, then in the BX XML Navigation map, type Ctrl+V to jump to the XML structure from the clipboard.)

 Alert Shortening During Relative Navigation